7 Tips on How to Master Long Distance Running

 It’s also important to eat soon after your long run to provide your body with the energy it needs to recover.
 It’s easy to skip this step and forget about recovery, but you just ran a long way, so be sure to recover and give your body what it needs!

 Your post-workout meal should consist of a good mix of proteins, fats, and carbs to ensure good recovery.
-If it was particularly warm out or if you generally sweat a lot, you may need to consume electrolytes and believe it or not, non-alcoholic beer is a good source!
+If it was particularly warm out or if you generally sweat a lot, you may need to consume electrolytes.

 Are you preparing for a race?

-Don’t miss out on these race preparation tips and warm-up routines for all types of races — from a 5K to the marathon!
+Don’t forget your race day gear checklist and warm-up routines for all types of races — from a 5K to the marathon!